ossf/gemara/docs/model/index.md

 Provides definitions for terms used within each layer.
 The Model describes structure; the Lexicon provides shared vocabulary.

 ### [The Implementation](../implementation)
-Provides schemas and SDK libraries based on the Model.
+Provides schemas and SDKs based on the Model.
 The Model describes conceptual layers; the Implementation provides machine-readable formats and APIs.